-All unified partners must complete the Class A Volunteer and Unified Partner Registration Form and code of conduct form (in VMS System).
+All unified partners must complete the Class A Volunteer and Unified Partner Registration Form and code of conduct form (in Volunteer Management System).
 SOMI will initiate a background check on applicants over the age of 18.
+A school-based unified partner under age 18, may complete the under 18 unified partner form.